CMeeg/kentico-contrib/src/Meeg.Kentico.ContentComponents/Meeg.Kentico.ContentComponents.Cms.Admin/CMSModules/README.md

 After installing this package there are a few things you will need to do before you can get started:

 * Build this solution
-* Finish the installation or update by opening your CMS application in a browser
+* Finish the installation or update of the module by opening your CMS application in a browser
 	* This will trigger the application to automatically import database objects from the module installation package to the Kentico database
 * Verify that the module was installed or updated successfully in the Event log - check that the log contains no errors and one of the following events exists
 	* If you are installing this module for the first time: Source = ModuleInstaller, Event code = MODULEINSTALLED